polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 At this point, your SD card should be ready to boot Linux.
 You can remove it from your PC and insert it into the SD card slot on the Icicle kit, and then power-on the board.
 Connect to UART0 (J11) for the HSS and UART1 (also J11) for U-Boot and Linux.
 Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
-When Linux boots, log in with the username `root` & the password `microchip`.
+When Linux boots, log in with the username `root`.
+There is no password required.

 ### Preparing an SD Card for MPFS or LC-MPFS
 Insert an SD Card (16 GB or 32 GB) into the card reader of your host PC.
 If the SD card is auto-mounted, first unmount it manually.